Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Method

-The primary challenge of the GSLs task lies in extracting the semantics of all entities within the test image.
-The core issue in method design is how to accomplish this without relying on predefined labes set or external semantic databases.
-Our only resource is the generalized knowledge embedded in LMMs.
+\textbf{How to Tackle GSLs.} The primary challenge of the GSLs task lies in extracting the semantics of all entities within the test image.
+The core issue in method design is how to accomplish this without relying on predefined labels set or external semantic databases.
+Our only resource is the generalized knowledge embedded in VLMs.
 Therefore, fully leveraging the prior knowledge learned by these models during training becomes the most critical problem to solve in GSLs task.
-To address this, we can either directly extract entity semantics using the model's image understanding capabilities or generate detailed textual descriptions via the captioning abilities of LMMs, which can then be parsed for entity semantics.
-Based on this, we propose two straightforward baseline approaches: a single-stage method, using VQA-based LMMs to directly query the model for entity semantics, and a two-stage method, where captions are generated and then filtered to identify relevant entities, referred to as Caption-based LMMs.
+To address this, we can either directly extract entity semantics using the model's image understanding capabilities or generate detailed textual descriptions via the captioning abilities of VLMs, which can then be parsed for entity semantics.
+Based on this, we propose two straightforward baseline approaches: a single-stage method, using VQA-based VLMs to directly query the model for entity semantics, and a two-stage method, where captions are generated and then filtered to identify relevant entities, referred to as Caption-based methods.

-\textbf{VQA-based LMMs.} Large Multimodal Models (LMMs) are powerful tools with human-competitive image understanding capabilities, capable of handling complex visual question-answering tasks.
+\textbf{VQA-based methods.} VLMs are powerful tools with human-comp-etitive image understanding capabilities, capable of handling complex visual question-answering tasks.
 In this paper, we leverage this ability to extract high-quality entity semantics by fine-tuning LLaVA \cite{LLaVA}, a popular multimodal large model.
-We design various question templates to guide the model in generating the desired outputs (The detailed information regarding these question templates can be found in Appendix A).
+We design various question templates to guide the model in generating the desired outputs.
 However, we observed that directly querying the model often yields suboptimal results.
 Specifically, the confidence scores for predicted labels tend to favor entities with particularly prominent features.
 Moreover, the generated labels frequently exhibit high semantic overlap, which is not aligned with the desired outcomes, as illustrated in Fig. \ref{figure_comparison}.